Campus / nettbasert:Undervises campus Ås

 Upon successful completion of the course the student:

-- The course will consist of a mix of traditional lectures and classes with practical exercises.
+- This course will be module based and consist of approximately 30 hours of organized lectures total, with some lecture free weeks.
+The classes will consist of a mix of traditional lectures and classes with practical exercises.
 Students are expected to bring their laptops to class and become familiar with computer software for financial analysis and investments.
-The students should also closely follow the financial and commodity markets (stocks, options, futures, interests, currencies).

-- Course information, data for analysis, software etc will be posted in Canvas.
+- Plenary lectures and practical exercises; group assignments; various supporting material in Canvas.
 The students will get access to Refinitiv Datastream and are expected to use this data base throughout the course.

-- BUS220 Finance and Investment or equivalent, statistics/econometrics, microeconomics.
-High level of competence in Excel.
+- BUS220 Finance and Investment or equivalent; high level of competence in Excel.

-- Three assignments accepted in order to present oneself for final exam.
-Accepted assignments are valid for one year.
+Three assignments approved in order to present oneself for final exam.

 - The course is for students enrolled in the following study programs: Master in Business and Administration, Master in Economics, Master in Industrial Engineering and Management or equivalent.
 It is also open for exchange students and single course students with sufficient background (cfr Prerequisites)